First Sunday of Advent (C)

 Homily

-There was great excitement a few weeks back about the some parts of the United States seeing a display of the Aurora Borealis.
-The Northern Lights are indeed a rare treat but their cause isn’t something you should get too excited over – namely, a strong geomagnetic storm brought on by a significant solar flare and coronal mass ejection.
-As the sun enters into its regular 11-year cycle of increasing sunspot activity – expected to peak in 2025 – scientists worry that a sufficiently strong storm could knock out power grids, satellites, and – God forbid – the Internet.
+There's been a lot of excitement lately about seeing the Aurora Borealis.
+The Northern Lights are a rare treat but their cause isn’t something you should be too excited about – namely, a strong geomagnetic storm brought on by a significant solar flare and coronal mass ejection.
+As the sun has entered its regular 11-year cycle of increasing sunspot activity – the solar maximum expected to peak in 2025 – scientists worry that a sufficiently strong storm could knock out power grids, satellites, and – God forbid – the Internet.
 It would be catastrophic – but the light show would be spectacular!
+Then there was the total solar eclipse back in April to which some of us we were treated — not in sunless Rochester, of course — along with the partial lunar eclipse in September (no luck there, either).

-So all these people I see on YouTube, Catholics included, who are reading the signs in the sky, and are quite certain the end is near, who are in constant communication with heaven, telling them it’ll happen any day now, well, they’re both right and wrong.
-Right because such signs abound, along with the other telling item Jesus mentioned – tribulations.
-These are never lacking to human history.
-But they’re wrong because, well, signs are just that – signs.
-They aren’t really meant to pin anything down – they just point us to a coming Day when we will all stand before the Son of Man.
+So all these people I see on YouTube, Catholics included, who are reading the signs in the sky and are quite certain the End is near, people who are in constant communication with heaven, telling them it’ll happen "any day now," well, they’re both right and wrong.
+Right because signs abound along with that other telling item Jesus mentioned – tribulations.
+Those are never lacking in human history.
+Ask the people of Ukraine and Gaza.
+But these latter-day sky-searchers are wrong too because, well, signs are just that – signs.
+They aren’t really meant to pin anything down – they are meant to point us to a coming Day when we will all stand before the Son of Man.

-And as for tribulations, I’m sure people who lived through the fall of the Roman Empire, or the Bubonic Plague, or two World Wars might be forgiven if they too thought theirs were the end times.
-I can imagine lots more people died of fright in anticipation of what was coming upon the world when Atilla the Hun was at the city gates, or a third of Europe was taken by the Black Death, or Hitler’s armies were on the march.
+I’m sure people who lived through the fall of the Roman Empire, or the Bubonic Plague, or two World Wars might be forgiven if they too thought theirs were the end times.
+I can imagine lots of people died of fright in anticipation of what was coming upon the world when Attilla the Hun was at the city gates, or a third of Europe was taken by the Black Death, or Hitler’s armies were on the march.

-So there’s never good reason to be complacent about “the End.”
-There is always need of vigilance, vigilance to accompany the ever-present signs and tribulations every age sees.
-For you don’t want to be asleep should the Day of the Lord catch you by surprise like a trap.
+So let's not be complacent about “the End.”
+There's always need for vigilance, vigilance to accompany the ever-present signs and tribulations every age sees.
+For you never want to be asleep should the Day of the Lord catch you by surprise like a trap.

-And this time of year has plenty of such distractions – lights to blot out the sun and the moon and the stars, lights that serve only to eclipse God’s Christ.
-So best we sober up, sit up straight, stand erect and raise our heads and let the somber, serious days of Advent unfold even as we await One who, when we least expect, arrives -- no matter how many signs serve to warn us.
+And this time of year has plenty of such distractions – that serve to blot out the sun and the moon and the stars, serving only to eclipse God’s Christ.
+So best we sober up, sit up straight, stand erect and raise our heads and let the somber, serious days of Advent unfold even as we await One who, when we least expect, arrives -- no matter how many signs have served to warn us.
 Who lives and reigns, world without end.
 Amen.

 Rend the heavens and come down, O God of all the ages!
 Rouse us from sleep, deliver us from our heedless ways, and form us into a watchful people, that, at the advent of your Son, he may find us doing what is right, mindful of all you command.
 Grant this through Christ our Lord.
 Amen (ICEL; 1998).